evaliu2002/memory-game-light-and-sound/README.md

 # Pre-work - _Memory Game_

-**Memory Game** is a Light & Sound Memory game to apply for CodePath's Internship Application.
+**Memory Game** is a Light & Sound Memory game to apply for CodePath's Internship Program.

 Submitted by: **Eva Liu**